Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Real-time NMPC for Autonomous Valet Parking

 \subsection{Vehicle integration for real-time autonomous driving}

 The verification and validation cycle follows the methodology presented in~\cite{9867514}.
 We deploy our algorithm on a dSPACE MicroAutobox III which has an ARM Cortex A-15 processor, operates on a 2GB DDR4 RAM with 64MB flash memory, and runs a RT operating system.
-The platform in use is a drive-by-wire SimRod in Figure~\ref{fig:vil_on_maps}, equipped with a task for localization and object detection.
+The platform in use is a drive-by-wire SimRod in Figure~\ref{fig:vil_parking_error}, equipped with a task for localization and object detection.
 It is worth noting, that shooting methods were not viable for RT deployment as model-in-the-loop testing showed that they are on average 20 times slower than our approach, and did not meet the criteria to transfer to the real world.
 For embedded applications, the NLP is solved with an SQP method using an active-set QP solver.
-In Figures~\ref{fig:vil_parking_error} and~\ref{fig:vil_on_maps}, we present the results of an AVP testing campaign in a secured environment.
+In Figure~\ref{fig:vil_parking_error}, we present the results of an AVP testing campaign in a secured environment.
 Two trajectories are shown in the plots alongside their superposition on the real parking map.
-Albeit modeling errors and road grade, the NMPC was effective in both path tracking and accurate parking positioning of less than 15cm in both scenarios.
-The SOCSE did not compromise performance for safety, as with the tightness of the safety envelope, the problem formulation is not conservative.
-With the SOCSE approach, we were able to 1) deploy a real-time NMPC on the real vehicle, which was not possible with the shooting methods for a horizon of 2 seconds and a sampling frequency of 20Hz 2) obtain a satisfying performance 3) autonomously drive smoothly and safely as both states and input are smooth by construction 4) formulate the NLP independently of any sampling time.
+Albeit modeling errors and road grade, the NMPC was effective in both path tracking and accurate parking positioning of less than 15cm in both scenarios, with splines of degree $M=5$, using $N=6$ collocation points.
+The SOCSE did not compromise performance for safety, as given the tightness of the safety envelope, the problem formulation is not conservative.
+With the SOCSE approach, we were able to 1) deploy a RT NMPC on the vehicle with a prediction horizon of 2 seconds and a sampling frequency of 20Hz 2) obtain a satisfying performance 3) autonomously drive smoothly and safely as states and inputs are smooth by construction 4) formulate the NLP independently of any sampling time.